Not-a-Bandit: Provably No-Regret Drafter Selection in Speculative Decoding for LLMs: Further Algorithm and Implementation details

 \begin{theorem} There is an algorithm $\cA$ that chooses $i_h$ in the game in Figure~\ref{fig:chunk_level_game}, such that \begin{enumerate} \item When we optimize acceptance probability

 \item When we optimize Accept Length

-\end{enumerate} \end{theorem} \begin{proof} The proof of this theorem is a direct application of the regret bound of Hedge, see, e.g., Corollary 2.2 of \citep{cesa2006prediction} with the appropriate choice of $\eta$ that minimizes the bound.
-To check the conditions of Corollaray 2.2, observe that the loss function is bounded between $0$ and $1$ and it is linear (in the first argument, choice of weights, thus trivially convex). \end{proof} The algorithm that achieves this includes Hedge and many of its variants.
+\end{enumerate} \end{theorem} The algorithm that achieves this includes Hedge and many of its variants.
 In the experiments, we test out both the original Hedge and more adaptive, and parameter-free variants of Hedge.
-Compared to BanditSpec, the regret improves exponentially in the number of drafters $N$.
+Compared to BanditSpec, the regret improves exponentially in the number of drafters

 Note that the actual accepted length for the chosen drafter model $i_h$ is $k_h$, but the expected value can be bigger or smaller than $k_h$.
 Other draft models will have an expected accepted length between $1$ and $k_h+1$.
 It is capped at $k_h+1$ due to a \emph{censoring effect}.
 The censoring effect may lead to an underestimation of the performance of alternative draft models.
 We will elaborate on these consequences of the censoring issue in the appendix.